danielnigomedynov-max/FedMash/PDF_Conversion/PDF_Instructions.md

 we are making a compiled set of rules for RC competitions that will be released to the public

-the goal is to write a script in python that creates a PDF file from all MD files in the project that are numbered each MD file will become a **section** in the PDF
+the goal is to write a script in python that creates a PDF file from all MD files in the project that are numbered put the script and other required stuff is the same folder as this instruction

+each MD file will become a **section** in the PDF

 PDF should have A4 page size